This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Spend the night in Milford Sound

 After around 4 pm Milford Sound becomes silent and this somewhat crazy tourist destination resembles a deserted island.
 Spending a night in Milford Sound is still to this day one of the best things I have done in New Zealand.
+You can even spend the night in Milford during the winter, for a truly magical experience.

 There is only one place to stay in Milford Sound and that is at the Milford Lodge.
 Here you can find powered sites for campervans, dorm beds, private rooms, and small apartments.

 However, if you have the budget and want a truly special overnight experience in Milford Sound then you should book an overnight Milford Sound Cruise.
 An overnight Milford Sound cruise isn’t cheap, but it offers a lot of luxury with a hot tub on board, three-course meals, as well as cabins with private bathrooms.
+This experience was on our bucket list for a long time, and after finally getting to do it, we can tell you that it’s totally worth it!

 Another option is to stay in Te Anau, the nearest town to Milford Sound, and then visit Milford for the day.
-There are lots of hotels to choose from in Te Anau or, you can book a 2-day guided tour from Queenstown that includes your night in Te Anau as well as a day cruise in Milford.
+There are lots of hotels to choose from in Te Anau and it’s a quaint cute town that’s fun to explore.

 Regardless of what you choose to do spending the night in Milford Sound is one of the best things to do on the South Island of New Zealand.